intellicar/StandardAPIDoc/StandardAPIDoc.md

     not to be considered verbatim (including the actual datatype i.e. replace the content mentioned with the appropriate datatype).
 - The pipe (|) symbol in the `status` part signifies an OR.
+- In the event that `err` parameter is is non-null, `data` is expected to be null.
 - `data` can be either an Object ({}) type or an Array ([]) type.

 ## Conventions